DersimAbbas/Pokedex-DockerCompose/README.md

   - Docker Compose creates an internal network (`app-network`): frontend listens on port 80, backend is exposed internally on 8081.

 ---
+**Note:**

+- You must provide your own MongoDB connection inside the compose.yml file or dockerfile. (either a local MongoDB instance or MongoDB Atlas).
+- In the frontend, type a Pokémon name into the form field and submit.
+The Azure Function will first fetch that Pokémon’s stats from the public PokéAPI, then save it to your database.
+React will automatically update the list with the new Pokémon, including its stats.

 ## Quickstart (local)